samuelstroschein/monorepo-restructure-test/README.md

 **Pros**

-- clear separation of product lines/companies.
-A one solution/style/script for all product lines will likely fall apart.
-- top-level package.json for shared top-level scripts and caching
+- source-code related stuff is bundled in source-code

 **Cons**

-- '...'
+- no clear separation of product lines/companies.
+- duplication of file structures